Rocky (franchise): Drago (TBA)

 In November 2021, Dolph Lundgren revealed that there are developments for a film centered around his character Ivan Drago.
 By July 2022, the project was officially announced by MGM with Robert Lawton serving as screenwriter on the project.
 Lawton had previously completed a spec script for a movie pitch centered around the making of the first Rocky film.
 Though the studio did not choose to develop that script, studio executives were impressed enough to hire the writer for the Drago film.
 The screenplay is stated to be centered around Ivan Drago's backstory.

 The announcement of the spin-off movie was met with criticism by franchise creator, Stallone.
 He stated that, while he has tried to attain part of the rights to a franchise he was instrumental in creating, the producers have been "exploiting" his characters while trying to keep him out of the creative team.
-Following Stallone's response, Lundgren stated that he immediately reached out to his friend, explaining that when the project had been presented to him he had been informed that Stallone would be involved as a producer, as well as appearing in the movie, having been unaware Stallone had not yet been approached on announcing the spin-off; the actor further stated that the project had yet to be officially green-lit.
+Following Stallone's response, Lundgren stated that he immediately reached out to his friend, explaining that when the project had been presented to him, he had been informed that Stallone would be involved as a producer, as well as appearing in the movie, having been unaware that Stallone had not yet been approached on announcing the spin-off; the actor further stated that the project had yet to be officially green-lit.
 While Stallone's reactions were perceived as uncharacteristic to his public image, he later stated that he has since discussed the potential movie with Lundgren.

-In March 2023, it was reported that it was unclear whether the film would be made.
+In March 2023, it was reported that developments on the project are ongoing.
+By April, Lundgren stated that the script was undergoing rewrites as the previous draft wasn't satisfactory for everyone.
+He expressed hopes that Stallone would be involved with the project through producing, but also was hopeful that he would appear in the movie.
+In January 2024, Lundgren stated that while the studio had prioritized the Creed movies, the project is still in development.
+The actor revealed that the plot will center around the characters of Ivan and Viktor Drago; with the pair deciding to leave Russia after the country's invasion of Ukraine, and immigrating to the United States.

 Creed IV (TBA)

 In February 2023, Jordan announced that a fourth Creed film was in development, in which he would be reprising the role of Adonis "Donnie" Creed.
+In March 2025, Jordan told The Hollywood Reporter, "I would like to work with [Jonathan] Majors again.
+I would love to make Creed IV together — among other projects."